Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 ## Community Help and Support

-We use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
-We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [msal.dotnet].
+Use [Stack Overflow](http://stackoverflow.com/questions/tagged/adal) to get community support.
+Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
+Make sure that your questions or comments are tagged with [`adal` `dotnet`].

 If you find and bug in the sample, please raise the issue on [GitHub Issues](../../issues).